 Prerequisites

-To follow along, you will need the R packages terra and prioritizr installed.
+To follow along, you will need several R packages including terra for loading and manipulating spatial data, and prioritizr for the prioritization process.
 We will also need a solver that prioritizr uses to solve the prioritization problems.
 For simplicity, we can install the open source solver lpsymphony.
-Finally we will our new package oceandatr to get the data for the prioritization.
+Finally we will use the oceandatr to get the data for the prioritization.
 Use the following code to do all the install work.

 if (!require(remotes)) install.packages("remotes") #you might already have this: for installing from Github and Bioconductor